pthomison/tailscale-load-balancer-controller/README.md

 - Stop having trash commit messages on main
 - Scope down service account permissions
 - Seperate service account for lb pods
+- Garbage Collection of lb pods
+- Easy way to toggle the use of dev images vs dockerhub

 ## How it works